IgniteUI/indigo-design-docfx/en/known-issues.md

 _keywords: Design System, Sketch, Ignite UI for Angular, UI Library, Colors, Palettes
 ---

-* Download libraries
+- Download libraries
-* Import libraries in Sketch
+- Import libraries in Sketch
-* Create minimal artboard in 5 steps
+- Create minimal artboard in 5 steps
+- how Sketch reassigns overrides when a higher level override is changed